Mathematical Background on Lattices - A Deep Dive on Lattice-Based Cryptography

 Unimodular Matrix

-This property for two bases being able to generate the same lattice $L$ is what makes lattice-based cryptography possible.
-We will see why this is true later in this series.
+This property of two bases being able to generate the same lattice LL and some bases been better than others is what makes lattice-based cryptography possible.
+We will take about good and bad bases below.

 Norms